frederic-perez/AmE-dictionary/data/dictionary.md

 __fatso__
 __fatuous__ _adj_ :two: Foolish or inane, esp. in an unconscious, complacent manner; silly.
 __fatwa__ _n_ :two: Religious edict.
+__Fauci-ing__ _n_ _slang_ One of the hippest, newest dating trends where one rejects a date because they think the other person is not taking COVID-19 protocols seriously.
 __fault__ _v_
 __faulty__ _adj_ :two::hammer::dart: _Faulty software._
 __fauna__ _n_